rackerlabs/support-how-to/content/how-to/rackspace-email/manage-cloud-office-administrator-information-in-the-control-panel/index.md

 3. Click **Update Security Question** to save your changes.

-**Note:** In order to receive phone or chat support, Cloud Office Administrators must have a valid security question and answer configured.
+**Note:** To receive phone or chat support, Cloud Office Administrators must have a valid security question and answer configured.

-#### Multi-Factor Authentication methods
+#### Multi-Factor authentication methods

-Cloud Office Administrators are required to set-up a **Multi-Factor Authentication Method** as a second layer of security for their account.
-Administrators are able to choose between SMS text delivery for verification or a mobile authenticator application for verification.
+Cloud Office Administrators must set up a **Multi-Factor Authentication Method** as a second layer of security for their account.
+Administrators can choose between SMS text delivery for verification or a mobile authenticator application for verification.

 Use the following steps to modify your **Multi-Factor Authentication** settings within the **My Profile** section of the [Cloud Office Control Panel](cp.rackspace.com):

-**Edit your current Primary Phone Number for Login Verification**
+**Edit your current primary phone number for login verification:**

 1. Click **Edit Multi-Factor Authentication**.